davenaylor/postie/readme.txt

   class="attachment" /&gt;&lt;/a&gt;&lt;div
 class='imagecaption'&gt;{CAPTION}&lt;/div&gt;&lt;/div&gt;

-    * {IMAGE} gets replaced with the url to the full-size image
     * {THUMBNAIL} gets replaced with the url to the thumbnail image
+    * {MEDIUM} gets replaced with the url to the medium-sized image
+    * {LARGE} gets replaced with the url to the large-sized image
+    * {FULL} gets replaced with the url to the full-sized image
     * {FILENAME} gets replaced with the absolute path to the full-size image
     * {RELFILENAME} gets replaced with the relative path to the full-size image
     * {CAPTION} gets replaced with the caption you specified (if any)
-    * {WIDTH} gets replaced with the maximum width for resized photos
+    * {WIDTH} gets replaced with width of the photo
-    * {HEIGHT} gets replaced with the maximum height for resized photos
+    * {HEIGHT} gets replaced with the height of the photo

-* Rotation - if you include the text

-  rotate:90

-  or any other number - all images in the message will be rotated for you.

-* Images are renamed in a way that makes it impossible to accidentally overwrite images you have already posted

 = Interoperability =
 * If your mail client doesn't support setting the subject (nokia) you